KarteekMenda93/KarteekMenda93/README.md

 <h1 align="center">Hi 👋, I'm Karteek Menda</h1>

-I am a Robotics GRAD Student at ASU, Ex - Deputy Manager - Analytics, Data Scientist, and a Machine Learning Blogger.
-Experienced data science professional with extensive knowledge of building data-intensive applications and overcoming complex architectural and scalability challenges.
-Proficient in predictive modelling, data processing, and data mining algorithms, as well as scripting languages, including Python and C++.
-A passion for Artificial Intelligence coupled with a comprehensive understanding of machine learning concepts and other related technologies.
-Through the design, development, testing, and deployment of highly adaptive diverse services, able to transform business and functional qualifications into substantial deliverables.
+Recent graduate in Robotics and Autonomous Systems from Arizona State University, with expertise spanning a wide range of AI technologies, including machine learning, deep learning, natural language processing (NLP), computer vision, and robotics systems.

+Former Deputy Manager - Analytics, Data Scientist, and Data Engineer, with a proven track record of developing data-intensive applications and solving complex architectural and scalability challenges.

+Proficient in predictive modelling, data processing, and data mining algorithms, with extensive experience in big data frameworks and programming languages such as Python and C++.
+Skilled in leveraging advanced AI tools and platforms to design, develop, test, and deploy adaptive, high-performing solutions.
+Adept at transforming complex business and functional requirements into impactful, data-driven outcomes, with proven expertise in deploying scalable AI solutions on cloud platforms.

+Passionate about Artificial Intelligence and an active Machine Learning blogger, with in-depth knowledge of emerging technologies such as generative AI, autonomous systems, and explainable AI.

 - 🌱 I’m completely looking to fulfil my goal of establishing a start up venture of agriculture based robotic products
 - 💳 Interested in knowing more about digital twins